 Mable complained that Biff had not been meeting her expectations, though she did not say it exactly that way.
 What she said was that Biff was lazy, passive, non-romantic, selfish, harsh, critical, and angry.

-When she finished, Biff was completely sunk down into his seat with a “white towel surrender” look on his face.
+When she finished, Biff was utterly sunk down into his seat with a “white towel surrender” look on his face.
 He seemed defeated, disinterested, and disheartened.
 I wondered to myself how much anger was simmering just below the surface of Biff’s facade.
 And how, ironically, he was punishing his wife.

 Later in the counseling, I found out that he had been angry and disappointed in his wife for many years.
 Though he had been passive, lazy, and most of the other things she had mentioned, he added that her attitude also contributed to the problems in the marriage.